yetanalytics/project-persephone/README.md

 ## TODO

-- Complete interface with outside world (converting JSON to EDN, etc.)
 - Migrate JSONPath library to Jayway Java implementation
     - Current lib fails when using recursive descent ("..") for numerical vals.
     - Current lib does not support string-valued keys.